SunXiaoNJU/README/README.md

 ### Hi there 👋

+### I'm from Nanjing University, majoring in Software Engineering.
 - 🔭 I’m currently working on software engineering.
 - 🌱 I’m currently learning everything I'm interested like Java.
 - 👯 I’m looking to collaborate on funny and clever guys.